The Adele Callaghan Award for Healthcare Simulation

 The Adele Callaghan Award for Healthcare Simulation has been created to honour Dr Callaghan’s contributions.
 This award will be offered annually for five years.

-The awardee must be a candidate for the Graduate Certificate in Clinical Simulation (GradCertClinSim), Monash University or the Master of Clinical Simulation (MClinSim), Monash University.
+The award will comprise a complimentary place on a Monash short course on SBE which will contribute towards the Graduate Certificate in Clinical Simulation (GradCertClinSim), Monash University or the Master of Clinical Simulation (MClinSim), Monash University.
+The awardee should be a candidate for either of these award degrees.

 Application